Test Harness Integration #

 2. Test-level limits — the harness's limits= constructor kwarg if you passed one; otherwise the entries parsed from config["limits"].
 They aren't merged: if you pass limits=, the harness ignores config["limits"] entirely.
 Pick one source per test.

-3. The active product context's get_limit(name, **vector_params) — vector params are passed as condition kwargs so the right SpecBand is selected
+3. The active part context's get_limit(name, **vector_params) — vector params are passed as condition kwargs so the right SpecBand is selected

 4. None — measurement recorded as unchecked